 Traveling in Malaysia has proven to be an absolutely fantastic choice for us!
-We arrived in May 2019 and traveled throughout Malaysia playing golf for three months.
+We arrived in May 2019 and traveled throughout Malaysia for three months.
 The free visa allowed us to stay this long and we thought why not take advantage of it!

 But besides a free 90-day visa on arrival, why should we travel in Malaysia for so long?

 Well, we think the why is obvious.
 It is a beautiful country that offers many possibilities which means that there is always something for everyone.
-Be it nature, big cities, or beach holidays.
+Be it nature, big cities, or beach holidays, Malaysia has it all!

 The transportation networks are well developed.
 The roads are clean, and there are pedestrian paths.
 The cities are easy and relatively fast to reach, thanks to good public connections such as buses, trains, and airports.